Mohamed Saliou Bangoura

 Mohamed Saliou Bangoura (born 10 June 2004) is a professional footballer who plays as a striker for MC Alger in the Algerian Ligue Professionnelle 1 and the Guinea national team.

 Club career

-Mohamed Saliou Bangoura’s profile is attracting significant interest across the African continent.
-In addition to MC Alger, Club Africain of Tunis and Al Hilal of Sudan are closely monitoring the young striker.
-Regarded as one of the most promising young talents of his generation in Guinea, Bangoura has delivered standout performances in 2023–24 season.
-Bangoura has recorded an impressive 20 goals and 14 assists in just 27 matches across all competitions with Hafia FC.
-These exceptional stats recently earned him a call-up to Guinea’s senior national team for the 2025 AFCON qualifiers.
+Mohamed Saliou Bangoura’s profile is attracting interest across the African continent.
+In addition to MC Alger, Club Africain of Tunis and Al Hilal of Sudan are monitoring the young striker.
+Regarded as a talent of his generation in Guinea, in the 2023–24 season Bangoura scored 20 goals and provided 14 assists in 27 matches across all competitions with Hafia FC.
+These stats resulted in a call-up to Guinea’s senior national team for the 2025 AFCON qualifiers.